paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-809-bureaus-office-of-the-judge-advocate-general.md

 **(b) Appointment.—**

-(1) The President, by and with the advice and consent of the Senate, shall appoint the Commander, Marine Forces Reserve, from general officers of the Marine Corps (as defined in section 8001(2)) who have had at least 10 years of commissioned service.
+(1) The President, by and with the advice and consent of the Senate, shall appoint the Commander, Marine Forces Reserve, from general officers of the Marine Corps Reserve who have had at least 10 years of commissioned service.

 (2) The Secretary of Defense may not recommend an officer to the President for appointment as Commander, Marine Forces Reserve, unless the officer—